Chart Color Schemes

 Infrastructure

-Jandakot has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Jandakot has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 34 projects likely impacting the area.
-Key projects include ASCEND Industrial Estate at Jandakot Airport, Cockburn Wetlands Precinct Redevelopment, Treeby Village, and Perth Surf Park.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 33 projects that may impact this region.
+Notable ones include ASCEND Industrial Estate at Jandakot Airport, Cockburn Wetlands Precinct Redevelopment, Treeby Village, and Perth Surf Park.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.